Rockabilly: Cash, Perkins and Presley

 In 1954, both Johnny Cash and Carl Perkins auditioned for Sam Phillips.
-Cash hoped to record gospel music, but Phillips wasn't interested.
-In October 1954, Carl Perkins recorded Perkins's original song "Movie Magg", which was released in March 1955 on Phillips's all-country label Flip.
-Cash returned to Sun in 1955 with his song "Hey, Porter", and his group the Tennessee Three.
-This song and another Cash original, Cry!
+Cash hoped to record gospel music, but Phillips was not interested.
+In October 1954, Carl Perkins recorded his original song "Movie Magg", which was released in March 1955 on Phillips's all-country label Flip.
+Cash returned to Sun in 1955 with his song "Hey, Porter", and his group the Tennessee Two, consisting of Marshall Grant on bass, and Luther Perkins (no relation to Carl Perkins) on lead guitar.
+This song and another Cash original, "Cry!
 Cry!
-Cry! were released in July.
+Cry!" were released in July.
+"Cry!
 Cry!
-Cry!
-Cry! managed to crack Billboard's Top 20, peaking at No. 14.
+Cry!" managed to crack Billboard's Top 20, peaking at No. 14.

 Presley's second and third singles were not as successful as his first.
 His fourth release, "Baby, Let's Play House", was released in May 1955, and peaked at number five on the national Billboard Country Chart.
 In August, Sun released Elvis's versions of "I Forgot to Remember to Forget" and "Mystery Train".
 "Remember to Forget" spent a total of 39 weeks on the Billboard Country Chart, five at the number one spot.
 "Mystery Train", peaked at number 11.

 Through most of 1955, Cash, Perkins, Presley, and other Louisiana Hayride performers toured through Texas, Arkansas, Oklahoma, Louisiana and Mississippi.
 Sun released two more Perkins songs in October: "Gone, Gone, Gone" and "Let the Jukebox Keep on Playing".
 Perkins and Presley in particular competed as the premier rockabilly artists.

-1955 was also the year in which Chuck Berry's hillbilly-influenced single "Maybellene" reached high in the charts as a crossover hit, and Bill Haley and His Comets' "Rock Around the Clock" was not only number one for eight weeks, but was the number two record for the year.
-Rock and roll in general, and rockabilly in particular, was at critical mass and the next year, Elvis Presley's Heartbreak Hotel and Don't Be Cruel would top the Billboard Charts as well.